amrlabib/javascript-essentials/scopes.md

 ```

-### Aside hint:
+#### Aside hint:
 In javascript when we use a variable we are using a reference to that variables.

-In the example below: console.log(y) will print 2 not 1 because this assignment operation y = x means that i need to keep a reference to x saved by y,
+In the example below console.log(y) will print 2 not 1 because this assignment operation y = x means that i need to keep a reference to x saved by y,

 so whenever x is changed y will also return the changed number because it is saving a reference to a value.

-### Example 1.4:
+#### Example 1.4:
 ```javascript
 var x = 1;
 var y = x;